This post may contain affiliate links. Read my full disclosure for more information. As an Amazon Associate I earn from qualifying purchases.

 2. Positive Reinforcement

 Saying things like “I know you’re feeling angry, but I love how you’re handling this situation.” is a small way to offer praise and positive encouragement when your child is feeling upset or angry.

-Giving positive reinforcement for being respectful makes kids more likely to repeat this behavior in the future.
+Giving positive reinforcement for being respectful makes kids more likely to repeat their positive behavior in the future.